pesekt1/GloboTicketProject/README.md

 ## Implementing Idempotent POST request
 implementing client-side ID to achieve idempotent POST request.

-1. step:
+1. step: (to migrate with existing data, we need to autogenerate a value for the new column)
 - add guid to Venue
-- override OnModelCreating
+- override OnModelCreating (in the PromotionContext)
 - create a migration
 - update the database